api7/api7-ingress-controller/docs/en/latest/deployments/gke.md

 * `apisix-gateway`: dataplane the process the traffic.
 * `apisix-admin`: control plane that processes all configuration changes.
-* `apisix-ingress-controller`: ingress controller which exposes APISIX.
+* `api7-ingress-controller`: ingress controller which exposes APISIX.
 * `apisix-etcd` and `apisix-etcd-headless`: stores configuration and handles internal communication.

 The gateway service type will be set to `LoadBalancer`.
 Clients can access Apache APISIX through the [GKE Load Balancer](https://cloud.google.com/kubernetes-engine/docs/concepts/service#services_of_type_loadbalancer).